 - Pecans - Pecans can be substituted with walnuts, cashews, or macadamia nuts.
 They can also be omitted entirely to make a classic zucchini chocolate chip cookie.

-Room temperature ingredients cream together seamlessly to make an even, consistent dough.
+Use room temperature ingredients - They cream together seamlessly to make an even, consistent dough.
 Place your butter and egg on the counter top about an hour before beginning.
 Cold ingredients can leave lumps in your dough that bake up inconsistently.
 Melted ingredients make your dough spread too much in the oven.

-Properly measured flour is the most common issue I see in baking.
+Properly measure your flour - This is the most common issue I see in baking.
 Scooping flour directly from a bin with a measuring cup compacts flour into the cup, adding up to 25% extra flour to the recipe.
-Instead, I highly recommend measuring your flour by weight (this is the only method I use), or using the spoon and level method (gently spoon flour into the measuring cup, then level off with a knife).
+Instead, measure your flour by weight (this is the only method I use), or using the spoon and level method (gently spoon flour into the measuring cup, then level off with a knife).

-Use parchment paper or a silicone mat to line your baking sheet.
-Grease on the baking sheet can cause your cookies to spread more while baking.
+Use parchment paper - Grease on the baking sheet can cause your cookies to spread more while baking.

 📖 Recipe